Skip to Main Content

 Fire-Resistant Construction in the Wildland‑Urban Interface

 Today's wildland fires are more frequent, larger and more intense than in the past.
-And while many people believe that wildfires are a western states issue, in truth, more than 46 million residences located in 70,000 communities throughout the United States are at risk from wildland fire – fires happening in what’s known as the Wildland-Urban Interface (WUI).
+More than 46 million homes, with an estimated value of $1.3 trillion, in 70,000 communities are now at risk from the impacts of wildfire in what’s known as the Wildland-Urban Interface (USFA, 2022).
 These areas pose tremendous challenges and put millions of people and their homes in danger.

 graphic showing globe and that +46 million residences in 70,000 communities are at rsk from WUI fire